hkalra0077/LensCorp-website-landingPage/README.md

+#Next.js project
-This is a Next.js project which is styles using TailwindCSS
+This is a Next.js project which is styled using TailwindCSS

 This project has two sections 1)_webpage which is front-end part of the app 2) database which is the back-end part of the project